xunuoi/node-bigpipe/README.md

                 'css': ['a.css'],
                 'js': ['b.js'],
             }
-            // here the `tag` match the event in front end. bp.fire('tag', pipeData)
+            // here the `tag` match the event in frontend.
+You can use the bigpipe by `on('tag')` in Frontend js code. bp.fire('tag', pipeData)
             resolve()
         }, 3000)